preludeorg/community/docs/operator/advanced/links.md

     - `hostname`: this is the network hostname of the machine the agent is currently executing on, as of the moment the command ran. *(source: Agent)*
     - `mac`: this is the mac address of the machine at moment of execution. *(source: Agent)*
     - `ip`: this is the internal IP of the machine at moment of execution. *(source: Agent)*
+    - `platform`: this is the platform agent is currently executing on, as of the moment the command ran. *(source: Agent)*
 - `request`: the actual request that got executed.
     - `command`: this is the raw command body that got executed by the agent's executor, after all open variables have been filled by Operator, as it determined how to run your chain. *(source: Operator)*
     - `payload`: if your TTP required a payload as part of its request, we store the specific payload name and version used. *(source: Operator)*